Introduction: The Light Pot Mini Lamp

 By now your disk should look like the picture numbered as "6".
-Now take a protractor and align its 90 degree line with the cut radius and mark 25 degrees on both side of the radius (25 degrees from the radius cut.) and complete the angle using a ruler as shown in the picture marked as "7, 8 & 9".
+Now take a protractor and align its 90 degree line with the cut radius and mark 25 degrees on both side of the radius (25 degrees from the cut.) and complete the angle using a ruler as shown in the picture marked as "7, 8 & 9".
 Watch my YouTube video to get an idea.
-Now cut along the lines drawn and remove both the 25 degree sectors of the disk.
+Cut along the lines drawn and remove both the 25 degree sectors of the disk.

 Now glue the two cut ends together to make the lamp shade as shown in the pictures numbered as "11 & 12".

 Repeat the process once again with a different colored paper to make one more lamp shade.